BaiganKing/Computer-Architecture/FAQ.md

 ------------------------------------------------------------------------

 <a name="q800"></a>
-### How are stacks and subroutines used by higher-level languages like Python?
+### How are stacks and subroutines used by higher-level languages like C?

-In Python, when you make a function call, a bunch of space is allocated (pushed) on the stack to hold a number of things:
+In C, when you make a function call, a bunch of space is allocated (pushed) on the stack to hold a number of things:

 * The return address to come back to after the function completes
 * Space for all the function parameters